 As we have seen in the past five years, business acumen and business planning are critical skills that sales reps and managers must possess to compete and win.

-Top companies are focused on being ready to start 2016 on Jan.
-5th.
+Top companies are focused on being ready to start the year off with a bang.
 That means that at a minimum, each sales rep should have a final business plan that they have reviewed with their sales manager.
 The sales rep should have a clear idea of any new marketing programs available to help kick off Q1 and know which customers they need to be seeing in the first week of the year.

 What I have observed with most salespeople is that they try to do too much.
-By taking the time to do a SWOT analysis, you can take an objective look at your territory/region.
+By taking the time to do a SWOT analysis, you can objectively look at your territory/region.
 The goal of the SWOT analysis is to identify the two or three things that you need to do to be successful.
-Salespeople who can clearly articulate their 2-3 key success factors and have a plan to address these factors are truly focused on success.
+Salespeople who can clearly articulate their 2-3 key success factors and plan to address these factors are truly focused on success.

 Sales eagles not only understand the 80/20 rule, but they also live it.
 Targeting is one of the most critical steps to focus your efforts on the right accounts.
-By clearly identifying your top accounts you know where to spend your time to get the biggest return.
+By clearly identifying your top accounts, you know where to spend your time to get the most significant return.

 Lastly, nothing happens unless you have a plan in place.
 I strongly believe that salespeople who build specific plans by account are always more successful than those who don’t.
-A well thought out plan of action is like measuring twice and cutting once.
-Pen to paper has two advantages, one you crystallize your thoughts and two you make a specific commitment.
+A well-thought-out plan of action is like measuring twice and cutting once.
+Pen to paper has two advantages: you crystallize your thoughts, and two, you make a specific commitment.

 Pat yourself on the back and enjoy your Thanksgiving weekend.
-Have as much turkey, stuffing and apple pie that you desire.
+Have as much turkey, stuffing and apple pie as you desire.
 You are an eagle!

-For those of you who are not ready and will not be ready by New Years, all I can say is turkeys will be consumed!
+For those who are not ready and will not be prepared by New Year, all I can say is turkeys will be consumed!

-The sooner you put the fundamentals for success in place the better chances you have of succeeding in 2016.
+The sooner you put the fundamentals for success in place, the better chances you have of succeeding in the new year.

-Please share with me where you are in the process.
+Would you mind sharing with me where you are in the process?
 I am happy to help you soar like an eagle.